microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

 ### id

-Unique Id representing the message.
+Unique ID representing the message.
 This property is read-only.

 > **Note:** Id is unique only under a specific scope i.e. chat or a channel.
 Different messages across chats and channels might have same Id.